ncatlab/nlab-content/pages/5/8/4/1/1485/content.md

 ##Generalizations##

 * [[generalized smooth space]]

 * [[differentiable stack]]

 * [[derived smooth manifold]]

 * [[supermanifold]]

-  * [[Euclidean supermanifold]] (notice that the definition of that is very much alonmg the lines of the Klein-program-style definition above).
+  * [[Euclidean supermanifold]] (notice that the definition of that is very much along the lines of the Klein-program-style definition above).

 [[!redirects manifolds]]